richie-b/JWP/ReadMe.txt

 src/Nav contains code to navigate around a page, including methods to make navigation easier (example the login method) src/Test contains the actual tests and assertions.

+Run TestNG when testng.xml is in project home folder (make sure selenium server and all eclipse testng libraries are copied into the lib folder) java -cp .\lib\*;.\target\classes org.testng.TestNG testng.xml